briansegs/fsnd-casting-project/readme.md

 This API is fully functional and is capable of doing the following:

-- Creating new movies and artists.
+* Creating new movies and artists.
-- Searching for movies and artists.
+* Searching for movies and artists.
-- Deleting movies and artists.
+* Deleting movies and artists.
-- Editing movies and artists.
+* Editing movies and artists.

-## Getting Started
+* Managing access to endpoints based on role in JWT.

+## Tech Stack (Dependencies)

 ### Pre-requisites and Local Development